skzv/my-plain-blog/_posts/2021-12-17-monte-carlo-options-pricing.md

 Brownian motion has the very nice property that the trajectories are normally distributed, which is exactly what we are looking for.
 We can simulate a Brownian process with discrete steps by sampling from a normal distribution (although if you only cared about the terminal value of a time series, you could sample from any distribution with unit variance; due to the central limit theorem the sum of random variables would approach a Gaussian distribution in the long term anyway).

 Hence, Brownian motion provides us with the series of normally distributed logarathmic returns $$r_t$$ as required in $$\eqref{eq:rr}$$.
-Taking the exponential to recover the price movement, we've recovered an equation for modelling stock price movement.
+Taking the exponential of this series, we've recovered an equation for modelling stock price movement.

 Of particular interest here is the drift rate $$\mu - \frac{\sigma^2}{2}$$ which causes the process to drift, as the name suggests. $$\mu$$ is obvious - it's the mean continuosly compounding return for the stock.
 But what about $$\frac{\sigma^2}{2}$$?
 Well, it turns out that the expected value of a lognormally distributed variable is $$\exp(\mu + \sigma^2/2)$$.
 Since we require that the expected value of the stock price after continuous compounding to be $$\exp(\mu t)$$, we must apply the correction term of $$- \frac{\sigma^2}{2}$$ to the process.